Spider Web Pecan Cookies

 - You may substitute cashew milk with any unsweetened full-fat milk of choice, like coconut, almond, or cow’s milk.

-- To make this recipe vegan, simply use your favorite egg replacer and vegan chocolates.
+- To make this recipe vegan, simply use your favorite egg replacer and vegan chocolate.